Back to overview

 Find out more about The University of Law's SQE preparation courses via their website.

 Non-law students are no longer required to take a law conversion course before embarking on the SQE.
-However, many of the SQE preparation courses on offer include aspects of the PGDL/GDL to ensure you’re brought up to date before embarking on the assessments.
-Many firms will also require their non-law trainees to complete some form of conversion course before starting their chosen SQE preparation course.
+However, for those who’ve secured a training contract spot, many firms will require their non-law trainees to complete some form of conversion course before starting their chosen SQE preparation course.
 For example, RPC has said that its future non-law trainees will complete The University of Law’s Postgraduate Diploma in Law and then the Masters in Legal Practice.

 To find out more about whether you need to take a law conversion course before embarking on the SQE as a non-law student, read this Oracle.

 Do you want more information on SQE preparation courses?
-Read our non-exhaustive guide to help get you started and read ‘SQE: everything we know so far’.
+Read our non-exhaustive guide to help get you started and read ‘the Solicitors Qualifying Exam (SQE): everything that you need to know.’

 Anyone who started a law degree, GDL or LPC before September 2021 can qualify through the old system.
 They’ll have until 2032 to complete the route and qualify as solicitors.
 However, they may choose to qualify through SQE if they prefer.

-Many firms are already recruiting trainees to qualify via the SQE, with some having started in September 2022, so it’s worth looking into what your preferred firms are doing.
+Many firms are already recruiting trainees to qualify via the SQE, so it’s worth looking into what your preferred law firms are doing.

 Some firms have confirmed that they’ll be taking on a hybrid cohort, which consists of LPC and SQE applicants as part of the transition.

-Candidates who start their university degree after September 2021 will have to take SQE.
+Candidates who start their university degree after September 2021 will have to qualify as a solicitor via the SQE.

 If you’re a law student, you may have the choice between the current, LPC-based route or taking the SQE.

-All the details about the SQE will be comprehensively covered here on LawCareers.Net, via ‘SQE: everything we know so far’ and on our dedicated SQE hub, sponsored by The University of Law, as soon as we learn more.
+All the details about the SQE will be comprehensively covered here on LawCareers.Net, via ‘the Solicitors Qualifying Exam (SQE): everything that you need to know’ and on our dedicated SQE hub, sponsored by The University of Law, as soon as we learn more.